All Vineland Public Schools Closed Thursday Due To Threat Regarding Possible School Shooting

 VINELAND, N.J.
 (CBS) — All Vineland Public School buildings will be closed Thursday due to a threat circulating on social media, the district announced Wednesday night.
 The district says the move was made out of an abundance of caution.

 A school district spokesperson says they were informed of a threat on social media regarding a possible school shooting.
-The district did not say which school was threatened.READ MORE: Loved Ones Grieve Death Of Young Mother As Philadelphia Officials Come To Terms With Homicide Rate
+The district did not say which school was threatened.READ MORE: Dollar Tree Will Sell More Items For Above $1 Amid Rising Costs

-The Vineland Police Department is investigating the threat.READ MORE: 13-Year-Old Shot During Gunfight In North Philadelphia Traffic, Police Say
+The Vineland Police Department is investigating the threat.READ MORE: $150,000 Powerball With Power Play Ticket Sold At ShopRite In Delaware County

 There will be no virtual classes Thursday.
-The district says all students and staff should remain home.MORE NEWS: Philadelphia's 'Overdue' Ban On Single-Use Plastic Bags Goes Into Effect Friday
+The district says all students and staff should remain home.MORE NEWS: PennDOT Hosting Job Fair At Easton Office In Northampton County

 A decision on Friday classes has not been made yet.